Speech Language Assistant (SLA) CPSO

 View Course Learning Outcomes

-1. Define language, describe its development from infancy through adolescence, and discuss factors contributing to language development.
+- Describe the stages of language development from infancy through adolescence, and the factors contributing to language development.

 SLA 550 - Clinical Practicum I